codacy/codacy-rubocop/docs/description/Rails_ReadWriteAttribute.md

 Explicitly raising an error in this situation is preferable, and that is why rubocop recommends using square brackets.

+When called from within a method with the same name as the attribute, `read_attribute` and `write_attribute` must be used to prevent an infinite loop:

 # Examples

 ```ruby